-Her work regularly appears in publications like GEO, Die Zeit, Terra Mater, Stern, Chrismon or organizations like the UN or USAID.
-Her photos have been exhibited internationally like at the New York Photo Festival, Gulf Photo Plus, PhotoGrafia Festival Rome, Angkor Photo Festival, Triennial of Photography Hamburg and Alliance Francaise Dubai.
+Her photos have been exhibited internationally for example at the New York Photo Festival, Gulf Photo Plus, PhotoGrafia Festival Rome, Angkor Photo Festival, Triennial of Photography Hamburg and Alliance Francaise Dubai.

 SZ Magazin, Terra Mater, The New York Times, Stern, Geo, Der Spiegel, Neon, Neon France, Nido, Focus, Brand Eins, Die Zeit, Amnesty Journal, Business Punk, Datum, Chrismon, NZZ, The New Yorker, Guardian Weekend Magazine, Geo International, Stern Gesund Leben, Brigitte, Zeit Campus, Zeit Leo, Geolino, Dein Spiegel, Missy Magazine, FAZ Hochschulanzeiger, Vice, Sueddeutsche Zeitung, She’s/Mercedes Benz Magazine, Doppelpunkt (CH), FR Rundschau, annabelle (CH)

 NGO & Corporate